MaHaoxuantb/UL_HomeWork/README.md

 [Project History](history.md)

----

-This whole project is following GNU3.0.

----
 ## What We Learned
 - Communication and synchronous work is important.
 - Front-end UI is the same important as function.

+For some Info, please visit: [ThomasB.top](https://thomasb.top)

+## Project Info
 This project is **no longer under maintenance**, for its dynamic version.
 We hope that it could be on again.
 See you~

-For some Info, please visit: [ThomasB.top](https://thomasb.top)
+This whole project is following GNU3.0.

 All Rights Reserved, © 2025 ULinkHomework